Tymb Richards was one of the biggest rock stars of his generation and then he vanished without a trace.

 Gaunt and angular, with giant ass blonde hair, black raincoat and slightly androgynous glam punk vibe, Tymb Richards’ intense anguish, dotted literary references, and traditional good looks attracted a legion of complicated young fans looking for their generation’s Morrissey.

-In May 1991, Richards was planning on releasing some independent singles, and was being hyped as the next big thing: somewhat prematurely according to some members of the press.
+In May 1991, Richards was planning on releasing three independent singles, and was being hyped as the next big thing: somewhat prematurely according to some members of the press.

 While interviewing Richards backstage in Norwich, New Musical Express (NME) journalist Phillip Ruddman questioned Richards’ authenticity.
-Richards responded by drawing ‘TELL EVERYONE I DIED’ on his arm with a Sharpie, leaving the interview, and has not been seen or heard from since.
+Richards responded by drawing ‘FUCK YEAH’ on his arm with a Sharpie, leaving the interview, and has not been seen or heard from since.